iangonzalez/draft_bot/README.md

 See below for more detailed explanations.

+### Colab

+If you would prefer to get started with a notebook where you can examine the data, feel free to use the .ipynb under `colab/`.

 ## Data directory

 The code generally expects that you will store your data under the `data/<set id>`